Options action suggests Apple earnings will not roil its shares

-NEW YORK/CHICAGO (Reuters) - Apple Inc is not expected to show a big post-earnings swing when it reports fiscal third-quarter results after the closing bell on Tuesday, but this could also mean investors are under-hedged in case the company delivers a shock.
+NEW YORK/CHICAGO, July 23 (Reuters) - Apple Inc is not expected to show a big post-earnings swing when it reports fiscal third-quarter results after the closing bell on Tuesday, but this could also mean investors are under-hedged in case the company delivers a shock.

 The options market is pricing in a potential move up or down of 4 to near 5 percent in Apple’s stock price following the results.
 This is in line with a historic average move of about 4.3 to 4.4 percent over the past four quarters.